heritai/shiftwise-scheduling-dashboard/README.md

 ---

-Built with ❤️ for the retail workforce management community
+Built with ❤️ for the workforce management community

 *ShiftWise: AI-Powered Workforce Scheduling & Optimization Demo*